gzsrahman/comp324_proj1p1/readme.md

 README
 ===
 To compile the project make sure you have OCaml, Opam, and dune installed.
-You might have to run the following too:

-> opam install ppx_deriving
+Navigate to [this link](https://ndanner-wesleyancs.gitlab.io/comp324/dev-env.html) for specifics on installation and packages per the requirements of the course.

 Once you've done that, run:

 > dune build

-Then we should be able to run it as Danner does in his videos.

-edit again ...